Hello Big Man: Music videos

 The music video for the lead single "You Know What to Do" was directed by Dominic Orlando, from a concept by Simon.
 It was filmed on location in Martha's Vineyard, at her home and in the surrounding woods.
 The video received moderate airplay on MTV in the autumn of 1983.

 Simon also filmed a music video for the title track and second single, "Hello Big Man", which features photos and film footage of her parents.
 Simon's mother, Andrea Simon, appears at the end of the video.
 The video also includes the American actor and singer Al Corley, who had also been featured on the cover of Simon's previous album Torch, and with whom Simon had a brief romance.

-The music video for the song "It Happens Everyday" was played in movie theaters during "coming attractions".
+The music video for the song "It Happens Everyday" was produced by Music Motions and played in sixty movie theaters during "coming attractions".

 Track listing

 Credits adapted from the album's liner notes.